tsucchi/p5-Otogiri-Plugin-DeleteCascade/README.md

 # NOTICE

 Please DO NOT USE this module in production code and data.
-This module is intended to be used for data maintainance in development environment or cleanup data for testcode.
+This module is intended to be used for data maintenance in development environment or cleanup data for test code.

 This module does not support multiple foreign key.
 It causes unexpected data lost if you delete data in multiple foreign key table.